Dates: September 26, 2015

 Location: Stennis Space Center B1200 StenniSphere Millennium Hall

 In order to solve problems, engineers must follow an engineering design process.
 Come and be a part of this hands-on workshop which will consist of mini challenges centered on easy engineering design projects.
 Using the NASA Beginning Engineering, Science and Technology (BEST) curriculum and other NASA activities, educators will explore, design, and construct simple engineering projects.
 Materials needed for the activities are inexpensive and can often be found in the classroom.
 Educators will experience problem solving while working in groups.

 How to Register For Free Workshops at Stennis Space Center

-To make a reservation, call the NASA Educator Resource Center (ERC) at 800-237-1821 and select option 2, or call 228-688-3338.
-Please call between 7 a.m. and 3 p.m.
-Monday through Friday.
+To make a reservation, call the NASA Education Department at 228-688-3338, Monday through Friday 8:30 a.m. - 2:00 p.m.
 Unless otherwise noted, all 0.5 CEU workshops will be held 8:30 a.m. - 2:00 p.m. with a 30-minute lunch break.
 Please bring your lunch, some workshop locations do not provide food services.

 Workshop Policy and Security

 The use of cell phones is prohibited while driving on site at Stennis Space Center.